-- 15.6.1 The frontal impact absorbing structure must pass an impact test against a solid vertical barrier placed parallel to C-C. Details of the test procedure may be found in Article 16.2. - 15.6.2 An impact absorbing structure must be fitted behind the gearbox symmetrically about the car centre plane with its rearmost point between 680mm and 830mm behind the rear wheel centre line.
+- 15.6.1 The frontal impact absorbing structure must pass an impact test against a solid vertical barrier placed parallel to C-C. Details of the test procedure may be found in Article 16.2. - 15.6.2 An impact absorbing structure must be fitted behind the gearbox symmetrically about the car centre plane with its rearmost point at least 680mm behind the rear wheel centre line.